Using an employer of record in Colombia

 Key employment regulations include:

-• Working hours: The standard workweek is limited to 42 hours, which can be distributed over 5 or 6 days per week, provided employees receive at least 1 full day of rest.
+• Working hours: The standard workweek is 44 hours, which can be distributed over 5 or 6 days per week, provided employees receive at least 1 full day of rest.
+This is currently transitioning to 42 hours/week by July 2026.

 • Exceptions: Certain roles, such as managerial or administrative positions, may be exempt from maximum hour limits.